adriaanzon/vim-textobj-matchit/README.md

 * Blade (`@section…@endsection`)
 * Shell (`if…fi`, `for…done`)
 * Vim script (`if…endif`, `for…endfor`)
-* Any other filetype that defines similar matchit pairs
+* :man_shrugging: Any other filetype that defines similar matchit pairs

 ## :package: Installation